DanieleScipioni/Mustache/docs/index.md

-# Mustache.PCL - Logic-less templates for .NET
+# Mustache.NETStandard & Mustache.PCL - Logic-less templates for .NET

-This library is an implementation of Mustache logic-less templates specifications.
+These libraries are implementations of Mustache logic-less templates specifications.

+Mustache.NETStandard is a .NETStandard Class Library for .NETStandard 2.0

-The project is created as .NET Portable Class Library for
+Mustache.PCL is a .NET Portable Class Library for
 - .NET Framework 4.6
 - ASP.NET Core 1.0
 - Windows Universal 10.0